Certificate of origin: The importance of certificate of origin

 A claim that goods are eligible for preferential tariff treatment under this Agreement shall be supported by a Certificate of Origin issued by the exporting Party in the form as prescribed in Section A of Annex 4.13 (Form of Certificate of Origin of Chile, issued by its competent authority) or Section B of Annex 4.13 (Form of Certificate of Origin of Thailand, issued by its competent authority).

-Apart from border purposes, a certificate of origin also plays a certain role in certifying the source of a product and thus its prestige (for instance Swiss watches).
-Therefore, the importer may need it to show to his consumers in the destination market.
+Apart from customs purposes, a certificate of origin also plays a certain role in certifying the source of a product and thus its prestige (for instance Swiss watches).
+Therefore, the importer may need the document to show consumers in the destination market.
 In some cases, a certificate of origin helps to determine whether a product can be legally imported, particularly when the importing country is applying a ban or a sanction on goods originating in certain countries.

 Certificate of origin, country of origin and rules of origin

 These concepts are interrelated and sometimes cause confusion.
 Basically, a certificate of origin certifies the country of origin of the product listed in the certificate.
-As the term self indicates, the country of origin of a product does not refer to the country of the exporter, but to the country where it is obtained or produced.
-In many cases the country of origin is also the country from which it is exported.
+As the term itself indicates, the country of origin of a product does not refer to the country of the exporter, but to the country where the product is obtained or produced.
+In many cases, the country of origin is also the country from which the product is exported.
 However, there are various cases where these countries are different.
-For instance, an exporter in country A may sign a contract with an importer in country C, and instructs the goods to be shipped from country B, where it is actually made.
-Regarding goods not directly shipped, the competent authority in a transit country may sometimes issue a back-to-back certificate of origin based on an original one, in which the country of origin is different from the transit country.
+For instance, an exporter in country A may sign a contract with an importer in country C, and instruct that the goods be shipped from country B, where they were actually made.
+Regarding goods that are not directly shipped, the competent authority in a transit country may sometimes issue a back-to-back certificate of origin based on the original certificate, in which case the country of origin is different from the transit country.

 The country of origin is determined based on the origin requirements provided in the rules of origin applied to the product at hand.
-In its simplest case, the country of origin will be the country in which the product is wholly obtained or produced.
-For instance, rice grown and harvested in Vietnam is considered as originating in Vietnam.
-In the event that the manufacture of a product involves two or more countries (e.g., crackers made in Korea from rice of Vietnam), the country of origin is defined as the country where the last substantial economically justified working or processing is carried out.
+In the simplest case, the country of origin will be the country in which the product is wholly obtained or produced.
+For instance, rice grown and harvested in Vietnam is considered to originate in Vietnam.
+In the event that the manufacture of a product involves two or more countries (e.g., crackers made in Korea from Vietnamese rice), the country of origin is defined as the country where the last substantial, economically justified working or processing is carried out.